vladigleba/vladigleba.github.io/posts/gospel/resting.md

 > Grace and peace be multiplied unto you through the knowledge of God, and of Jesus our Lord, according as his divine power *hath given unto us all things that pertain unto life and godliness*, through the knowledge of him that hath called us to glory and virtue.
 {% ct '2 Peter 1:2-3' %}

-Christ did not give us the Sabbath arbitrarily--or worse, to disrupt our schedules or to prevent us from being productive or earning more money.
-Peter tells us that God in Christ has given us "all things that pertain unto life and godliness," and the Sabbath is surely among those gifts.
-It is a blessing--for our good, for our help.
+Christ did not give us the Sabbath arbitrarily—or worse, to disrupt our schedules or to prevent us from being productive or earning more money.
+Peter tells us that God in Christ has given us “all things that pertain unto life and godliness,” and the Sabbath is surely among those gifts.
+It is a blessing—for our good, for our help.

 ## How does it help us?